 - Rinse your mouth thoroughly with saline or filtered water.

 - Lastly, brush your teeth as normal.

-According to the tradition,4 oil pulling should be completed before breakfast on an empty stomach, which is when your mouth is most full of colonies of bacteria and toxins.
+According to tradition,1 oil pulling should be completed before breakfast on an empty stomach, which is when your mouth is most full of colonies of bacteria and toxins.
 It’s also suggested that you sit in an upright position with your chin raised.